0xFelix/gitops-blog/gitops-blog.md

 2. Add an existing cluster to ACM

 > Note: For the sake of simplicity we will let ACM create the managed
-> clusters in this demo on a public cloud provider.
+> clusters in this blog post on a public cloud provider.
 Please note that nested
 > virtualization is not supported in production deployments.

 To create one or more managed clusters follow these steps: